adamrenklint/atom-block-cursor/README.md

 ![Block cursor](https://raw.githubusercontent.com/olmokramer/atom-block-cursor/master/cursor-pulse.gif)

+#### cursor thickness

+The thickness of the non-block cursors.

 #### cursor line fix

-When your syntax theme uses a `background-color` on `.cursor-line` - the line the cursor is on, the `block` cursor may become invisible.
+When your syntax theme uses a `background-color` on `.cursor-line` - the line the cursor is on - the `block` cursor may become invisible.
 This is because the cursor has a `z-index` of `-1`, to make it render behind the text instead of above it.
 This fix sets the cursor's `z-index` to `1`, to make it render above the text, so you should use very low `alpha` values for `primaryColor` and `secondaryColor` if you enable this fix.

+## Known issues

+* Blink interval doesn't work in `mini` editors - the single line input fields in settings for example - except for disabling blink.

 ## copyright